 Aoy LaChapelle

 She opened the Rice Paddy in 1987 and 31 years later, it is part of the local culture.
-Famous with almost every college student who has gone to NMU during those years and countless locals, the Rice Paddy is legendary for its high quality and inexpensive Thai cuisine.
-Aoy says, “I had to change some of my recipes to meet local tastes.
-You have to cook what people want.”
+Famous with almost every college student who has gone to Northern Michigan University during those years and countless locals, the Rice Paddy is legendary for its high quality and inexpensive Thai cuisine.
+Aoy says, “I had to change some of my recipes to meet local tastes. you have to cook what people want.”

 Over the years, Aoy and her food have kept countless students fed, as well as the many Olympic athletes who have trained at NMU, including skaters Shani Davis and Apollo Anton Ohno.
 Everyone who comes through her door is either a “girlfriend” or “boyfriend.”